corinnahuber/CCL4PotionWitch/README.md

 <br>

-Witch’s Brew” is a dark, low-poly 3D adventure game set in a haunted forest.
+Witch’s Brew is a dark, low-poly 3D adventure game set in a haunted forest.
 You play as Raven, a young witch who must collect ingredients, brew magical potions, and banish ghostly enemies that spawn from an ancient graveyard.
 Guided by Wisp, a mysterious moth-like creature, players explore a small open world filled with spooky atmosphere and magical danger.
 This project was created to apply and combine skills in 3D modeling, animation, Unity programming, and game audio.
 It represents our first complete game developed as a team.